Many people approaching retirement feel a quiet pressure to “get it right.”

 To make the right decisions before things change.

-And often, that pressure leads to a simple question:
+And over time, that pressure often leads to a simple question:

 What’s going to happen next?